shakfu/py-js/README.md

 ### `pyjs` external

-General purpose python3 jsextension, which means that it is a c-based Max external which can only be accessed via the javascript `js` interface.
+General purpose python3 jsextension, which means that it's a c-based Max external which can only be accessed via the javascript `js` interface.

 ```text
 pyjs max external (jsextension)